pawpflawf/wolf-command/README.md

 -----

 _**Developer Note**_: If you feel the plugin is missing something or can benefit with something already existing acting differently, we want to hear about it!
 You can submit an [Issue](https://github.com/puppyize/WolfCommand/issues/new) here at GitHub, or you can comment / PM on any one of our external resource sites!
-You could even send an email to <dev@puppyize.me> with the subject "Suggestion" and we'll look into it!
+You could even send an email to <mail@puppyize.me> with the subject "Suggestion" and we'll look into it!

 **PLEASE REPORT ALL BUGS!**